m1nato64/Rock-Paper-Scissor/readme.md

 # Rock-Paper-Scissor history
 1 page web-game Rock-Paper-Scissor

-I received a challenge from a friend: to develop a web game 'Rock-Paper-Scissors' in 1 hour.
+I received a challenge from my friend: develop a web-game 'Rock-Paper-Scissors' in 1 hour.
 The dispute was for $20.
 As a result, I finished it in 41 minutes :)
 The easiest money in my life :D